lovette/jsonlogalert/README.md

 ## Outputs

 Outputs determine what happens to the content after a service has gathered intersting log entries and composed content using a template.
-If `output_devnull` is enabled, all other outputs are disabled.
+If an output is specified on the command line, all other outputs are disabled.
+If the "devnull" output is enabled, all outputs are disabled and nothing will be output.

 ### Console